StackExchange/blackbox/README.md

 *  Re-encrypt the file: `blackbox_edit_end FILENAME`
 *  Commit the changes.  `git commit -a` or `hg commit`

+Alternatively, you can call `blackbox_edit FILENAME`, and it'll decrypt the file in a temp file and call `$EDITOR` on it, re-encrypting again after the editor is closed.

 This content is released under the MIT License.
 See the LICENSE.txt file.

 How to use the secrets with Puppet?